 Nov.
-26, 2018 -- 12' half mile trail from Max Brewer Bridge to Merritt Island NWR is in the works.
+26, 2018 -- 1.5 mile trail from Max Brewer Bridge to Merritt Island NWR is in the works.
 FDOT INFORMATION

 Florida's focus on the safety of pedestrians and bicyclists is a dynamic and coordinated effort that includes many individuals and partners.
 Implementation of the PBSSP is guided by the Statewide Champion for Pedestrian and Bicycle Safety and Florida's Bicycle Pedestrian Focused Initiative Leadership Team.
 WEBSITE

 605 Suwannee Street, MS 53, Tallahassee, Florida 32399-0450